Graduate Scholarships, Fellowships, and Assistantship programs

 Federal Direct Loan

 This is a low-interest government unsubsidized loan.
 Graduate/professional students can borrow up to $20,500 per year in a Federal Direct Unsubsidized loan dependent on your tuition cost and financial need.
-The interest rate for students borrowing since July 2006 to the present the rates are fixed and set annually.
+The interest rates are fixed and set annually.

 If you are a new borrower or a previous borrower who is enrolling in graduate school before the end of your six-month grace period, the interest and principal of your current and/or previous loans will continue to be deferred until six months after graduation.
 If, on the other hand, you have started repayment on your previous loans, you must be enrolled as a full-time student in order to be eligible for deferment.
 If you are enrolled on a part-time basis, you may be eligible for a forbearance while enrolled.
 Be sure to contact your lender or loan servicer for more information.